-Once a family member is determined to be eligible for the EID, the 24-calendar month period starts.
+Once a family member is determined to be eligible for the EID, the 24-calendar month period will begin on the effective date of the regular reexamination.
 100% of the increase in earned income is excluded.

-- If the family member discontinues the employment that initially qualified the family for the EID, the 24-calendar month period continues; - During the 24-calendar month period, EID benefits are recalculated based on changes to family member income and employment (no change from current practice); - During the 24-calendar month period, HABC will exclude all increased income resulting from the qualifying employment of the family member; - The EID benefit is limited to a lifetime 24-month period for the qualifying family member; - At the end of the 24 months, the EID ends regardless of how many months were "used."
+- If the family member discontinues the employment that initially qualified the family for the EID, the 24-calendar month period continues. - During the 24-calendar month period, EID benefits are recalculated based on changes to family member income and employment (no change from current practice); - During the 24-calendar month period, HABC will exclude all increased income resulting from the qualifying employment of the family member. - The EID benefit is limited to a lifetime 24-month period for the qualifying family member. - At the end of the 24 months, the EID ends regardless of how many months were "used."